 National Institute for Health Research (NIHR) Biomedical Research Centres (BRC) are based within the most outstanding NHS and University partnerships in the country, and are leaders in scientific translation – taking research at the bench to the bedside.
-There are now 11 BRCs across the UK and you can read more about them at the NIHR website.
+You can read more about the existing BRCs at the NIHR website.

 Who will benefit?

 Research teams will be able to access large numbers of well characterised individuals.
-This will particularly help with the study of rare diseases where identifying and recruiting particular groups of volunteers and patients can take time.
+This will particularly help with the study of rare diseases where identifying and recruiting particular groups of volunteers and patients is complicated and can take time.

 Patients will benefit too, and as the resource grows having larger numbers of people being able to participate in clinical research and trials of new drugs or treatments will enhance that research.
 Improved access to research volunteers will ensure that research can be completed quickly and effectively, making it easier to bring new treatments to market.